 Photo Credit: AngelM

-In my previous posts I presented the costs of a Tahiti legal wedding, that is, how much it does cost at home to order the documents, have them stamped for international use, translated into French, and expedited to French Polynesia, as well as the requirements to get legally married in Tahiti, and the documents you’ll need to order and/or to apply for, in order to have a civil marriage in Tahiti.
+I presented the costs of a Tahiti legal wedding, that is, how much it does cost at home to order the documents, have them stamped for international use, translated into French, and shipped to French Polynesia, as well as the requirements to get legally married in Tahiti, and the documents you’ll need to order and/or to apply for, in order to have a civil marriage in Tahiti.

 How To Finalize The Paperwork?

 Now that you have your certified copies of your birth certificates authenticated with an Apostille (this is a stamp to legalize your documents for international use), your certificates of non-marital status, (and your prenuptial agreement if you intend to have one), all translated into French, here are the final steps: